Fri, Sep 02|

 What to bring?

-•Enough fuel to go 300ish miles between fill-ups.
-1 spare 5 Gallon gas can is required, 2 are highly recommended.
+•Enough fuel to go 400ish miles between fill-ups.
+2 spare 5 Gallon gas cans are required.
 FYI i almost ran out of gas in my 2015 4 door JKU during pre-running, and that was without making all the stops so this is no joke.

 Any questions let us know!